compsult/MenuOptions/docs/source/SelectParams.rst

     When user selects an option, either by clicking or by pressing enter while in the text box, this function will be executed

-    data has 2 values
+    data has 3 values

      1. newVal (the new value that was selected)
+     2. newCode (the code that corresponds to new value that was selected)
-     2. type (this tells you if the selection was made by "Click" or "EnterKey")
+     3. type (this tells you if the selection was made by "Click" or "EnterKey")

 .. code-block:: javascript